aedoardo1990/Alternative-Travels/README.md

 Welcome to Alternative Travels!

-Bored of travelling in famous locations packed with tourists?
+Bored of travelling to famous locations packed with tourists?
 If yes, Alternative Travels could be what you are looking for.
-Alternative Travels is a social media app designed to help travellers discover unknow locations and the hidden beauty behind places that could look "decadent" or "wired" at first sight.
-In these locations you won't find the usual shopping street that looks the same all around the world with Louis Vitton, Zara and HM, but you will get in real contact with the feelings of time and history of the place, you will experience the simple and authentic life of some of the locals living there, you will find handcrafted and vintage artifacts and could get lost in those marvelous worlds.
+Alternative Travels is a social media app designed to help travellers discover unknow locations and the hidden beauty behind places that could look "decadent" or unconventional at first sight.
+In these locations you won't find the usual shopping street that looks the same all around the world with Louis Vitton, Zara and HM, but you will get in real contact with the feelings of time and history of the place, you will experience simple and authentic life of some of the locals living there, you will find handcrafted and vintage artifacts and could get lost in those marvelous worlds.

 The live link of our Fronted Website can be found here - [Alternative Travels](https://alternative-travel-54fe13e24a2a.herokuapp.com/)